-- Arnold of Brescia (northern Italy) an abott, decried the worldly church and its interference in secular affairs.
+- Arnold of Brescia (1090-1155) an abbot in northern Italy, decried the worldly church and its interference in secular affairs.
 He advocated a return to simplicity and poverty.
 The pope condemned him, but when the pope was away he came to Rome and joined a revolt, finding himself set up as the new pope for a short 10 years.
 He was martyred in 1155. - Other monastic movements promoted poverty.
 The Franciscans (led by Francis of Assisi) and the Dominicans (led by Dominic).